soufianeodf/react-native-NBA/README.md

 ```
 * Run
 ```
-npx react-native run-android // for android
+react-native run-android // for android

 react-native run-ios // for ios
 ```